-Here are the actions we have taken to tackle violence against women and girls.
+What we are doing to tackle violence against women and girls?

 We are policing streets differently

-We are tracking reports of crimes against women and girls and targeting neighbourhood policing resources to these locations.
+We are using a new tracking tool for reports of crimes against women and girls and targeting neighbourhood policing resources to these locations.
 We want to ensure that we have a deterring presence with the aim of preventing violent, abusive or intimidating behaviours and making women and girls feel safer.

 Taking a zero tolerance approach to offending

 We will prioritise action in respect of those wanted for violence, intimidation or abuse against women and girls using existing and new legislation available to us to bring offenders to justice.
-We are arresting, on average, 65 people a month for the new coercive control domestic abuse offence and 15 people for stalking.
+From September 2022 to end of January 2024, we have arrested, on average, 73 people a month for the new domestic abuse offence, 15 people for stalking and since new legislation was introduced in June 2023, 77 people for non-fatal strangulation.

 Making our night-time economy even safer

 We have joined together with licensed venues and security staff across Northern Ireland to help keep people safe while enjoying a night out.
-The safety codeword initiative ‘Ask for Angela’ is being rolled out to bars, clubs and other licensed businesses across Northern Ireland, with nearly 300 already signed up.
+The safety codeword initiative ‘Ask for Angela’ is being rolled out to bars, clubs and other licensed businesses across Northern Ireland, with over 400 already signed up.
 Learn more about 'Ask for Angela'.

 We are listening to the voices of our police officers and staff

 We are taking positive action in response to any concerns raised about inappropriate behaviours in the workplace.
-We are actively ensuring our officers and staff know how to report discriminatory or unethical behaviours via our internal reporting systems.
-In 2022, we held 10 misconduct hearings in relation to sexual and or domestic misconduct and 9 of those officers were dismissed.
+Our Professional Standards Department has established a sexual misconduct review team, reviewing the last ten years of sexual misconduct allegations against police officers.
+We are also actively ensuring our officers and staff know how to report discriminatory or unethical behaviours via our internal reporting systems.
+From September 2022 to end of January 2024, we have held 10 misconduct hearings in relation to sexual and or domestic misconduct and seven of those officers were dismissed.
 We are telling the public when an officer has breached the standards expected or committed a criminal offence, and what action we have taken.

 Ensuring our officers and staff are robustly trained

 We have worked with local community groups and support services over the last year to develop specialist training packages with the voices of women and girls and their experiences at the forefront.
-Currently, 6,000 officers and staff have undergone revised training on domestic abuse, encompassing coercive control and 4,500 have been trained to recognise and respond to stalking.
+Currently, 6,000 officers and staff have undergone revised training on domestic abuse, encompassing coercive control, as well as a year two refresher package.

 We are measuring our performance